Madwomen Monologue submissions are now closed.

 Each year in early May we open the Madwomen Monologues for submissions – See below for the guidelines.
 We close the submissions at the end of July and announce the shortlist in August.
 Directors are selected in late August/early September and the pieces are cast in September and the performances occur in November.
 We will only create as many nights of work as there are good submissions.
-Generally each night has 8 submissions, the venues are “pop-up” this means that we perform on separate nights, and bump in and out on the same day.

 The Madwomen Monologues give us a chance to highlight the work of female writers, celebrate the monologue as a form and showcase Melbourne performers and directors.

 - Monologues must be between 1 and 10 mins.

 - Monologues must be written by a woman.

 - Monologues can be on any topic or theme.
 Please try to keep elaborate costumes and props to a minimum (unless you can supply them.)

 - Be as imaginative and creative as you like.
 We classify a monologue as a single performer on stage as the focus of whatever is happening.